Leaders

 Matthew Lloyd-Wilson

-While at university, music education became a cornerstone of his work.
-He took over as Music Director of the Guildford Youth Symphony Orchestra and transformed the group into a self-sufficient charity, providing free orchestral music education to over 200 young musicians annually.
-He also became a professor on the National String Course, an ensembles coach at the Royal Grammar School in Guildford, and an adjudicator for the Haslemere International String Competition.
-He maintains a special involvement in the RGS String Scheme and recently reprised his role as narrator for How the Whale Got His Throat by Rudyard Kipling, arranged for orchestra and narrator by Jonathan Willcocks.
+Music education forms a central pillar of Matthew’s work.
+While at university, he became Music Director of the Guildford Youth Symphony Orchestra, transforming the ensemble into a self-sufficient charity that now provides free orchestral training to more than 200 young musicians each year.
+He is a professor on the National String Course, an ensembles coach at the Royal Grammar School Guildford, and an adjudicator for the Haslemere International String Competition.
+He maintains a close association with the RGS String Scheme and recently reprised his role as narrator in Jonathan Willcocks’ orchestral setting of How the Whale Got His Throat by Rudyard Kipling.

 Anna Brown